HebiRobotics/native-launchers-maven-plugin/README.md

 * JavaFX
   * Support JavaFX launchers.
 The [gluonfx plugin](https://github.com/gluonhq/gluonfx-maven-plugin) added a `sharedlib` target, but for some reason [it does not work with JavaFX code](https://docs.gluonhq.com/#_native_shared_libraries).

+**Known issues / limitations**
+* The `@CEntryPoint` annotations require a compile dependency on the graal sdk.
+Attempts to generate the `.class` file directly ended in errors due to native-image requiring [a matching source file](https://github.com/graalvm/graal-jvmci-8/blob/master/jvmci/jdk.vm.ci.meta/src/jdk/vm/ci/meta/ResolvedJavaType.java#L315-L318).
+* Each platform needs to be compiled individually like the Graal native-image.
+Static linking requires an existing native-image, and dynamic linking is not supported when cross-compiling (at least on [zig 0.10.1](https://ziglang.org/download/0.10.1/release-notes.html)).

 ## Usage

+**Warning: Version 0.1 is in a proof-of-concept state.
+Given the path loading issue on macOS and Linux it's best to consider it Windows-only.**

 1. add the compilation dependency for the generated graal annotations
 ```xml